Diary of a Network Geek

 Korean Hacking School

-Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Geek Work,News and Current Events — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:49 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Geek Work,News and Current Events — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:49 am for you boring, normal people.

 No, really, I’m not being racist or anything!